-1. Introduction 3 2.
-Roles and Responsibilities 4 2.1.
-The Designated Teacher (Looked After Pupils etc.) (England) Regulations 2009 (the Regulations) require that 4 2.2.
-The Designated Teacher will report to the Local Governing Body and the Local Authority (as required) on 5 2.3.
-Good practice for all staff 5 2.4.
-Good practice suggests that the Local Governing Body will 5 2.5.
-The Regulations also require that the Local Governing Body 5 2.6.
-Good practice suggests that the Local Authority will 6 2.7.
-Guidelines for Designated Teacher 6
+1. Introduction 2

+2. Roles and Responsibilities 3

+3. Duties of the Designated Teacher 3

+4. The Designated Teacher will report to the Local Governing Body and the Local Authority (as required) on: 4

+5. Good practice for all staff 4

+6. Good practice suggests that the Local Governing Body will: 4

+7. Good practice requires that the Local Authority will: 5